 Mountain Bluebell Leaves

-If we look closer at the leaves you will notice that they range anywhere from an Ovate shape (bottom leaf) to a Lanceolate shape (top leaf), you may even find some Elliptical ones (similar to bottom leaf, just rounded at top).
-As we discussed earlier, they will be blue-green in color, making it easy to spot as you become more experienced.
-The leaves alternate slightly along the stalk but you will find that they are rather crowded, making the plants form a dense 'bush like' look.
+If we look closer at the leaves you will notice that they range anywhere from an Ovate shape (bottom leaf) to a Lanceolate shape (top leaf), you may even find some Elliptical ones (similar to the bottom leaf, just rounded at the top).
+As we discussed earlier, they will be blue-green in color, making them easy to spot as you become more experienced.
+The leaves alternate slightly along the stalk but you will find that they are rather crowded, making the plants form a dense 'bush-like' look.
 This is another thing that makes them easy to spot, it'll be one big mass of leaves with the Bluebells speckled throughout.
 The leaves usually measure anywhere from 3-15 cm long and 1-4 cm wide.
 Taking an even closer look at the veins of this amazing wild edible you'll find that they don't actually meet the edge of the leaf.
 They make a solid loop back around to the center vein.

 Mountain Bluebell Flowers